 The exact cause for the symptoms of eczema remains unknown and there is no identified cure.
 However, there are effective treatments and remedies to ease discomfort during inflammation and prevent future outbreaks.
 A visit to the dermatologist to help identify the type of eczema, its causes or triggers, and subsequently, the best course of action can contribute to relieving the symptoms.

-Eczema: Many forms, many triggers
+Eczema: Many types, many triggers

 Atopic Dermatitis and Contact Dermatitis are the most commonly seen types of eczema.
 Infants and children are most affected by Atopic dermatitis, which is an inherited condition characterised by dry, sensitive, itchy skin.
 Some children outgrow the condition whereas others battle it through adulthood.